November 01, 2024 10 min read 0 Comments

 Basics of Ebb and Flow System

 Ebb and flow systems are a great space-saving way to grow nearly any crop you are interested in.
-A flood table can support small pots, large pots, or even a mixture of all sorts of sizes.
+An ebb and flow system like a flood table can support small pots, large pots, or even a mixture of all sorts of sizes.
 The gentle, automated bottom watering of an ebb and flow table works for any stage of growth.

 In an ebb and flow system, you feed all of your plants during a flooding event.
 The nutrient solution is contained in the reservoir between flooding events and can be conveniently monitored and adjusted for all of the plants' needs.
 Through the use of quality meters, you can achieve near perfect nutrition that boost crop yields.